This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 Next we will need to get the link (URL) to the latest Sigma API.
 Open another browser tab.

-Click the button View OpenAPI Spec (New Tab1)
+Click the button Download the Sigma OpenAPI Definitions:

-In order to be able to use any API in the web version of Postman, you need to install the Postman Agent on your local machine.
+In order to be able to use any API in the web version of Postman, you can either use the Cloud Agent or install the Postman Agent on your local machine.

 Download and install the Postman Desktop Agent.
 You will need to unzip to perform the installation.